Here we share indoor stair railing design ideas for inspiration.

 Craftsman

-Many people choose a railing that is pre-made by a manufacturer, this isn’t your only choice.
+Many people choose a railing that is pre-made by a manufacturer; this isn’t your only choice.
 You can also work with a contractor to create a custom railing that complements your home specifically.
 In doing so, it’s important to note that you will be accepting an extra cost.

 How Much Does It Cost to Replace a Stair Railing?

 The rest of the cost of replacing a stair railing is dependent on what material you use and how much of it you need for the railing.
 A wood stair railing is on the lower scale of costs with the cost of 50 feet of material being as low as $750.
-Glass railing is the most expensive choice for stair railing with the same amount of material being up to $42,500 at its highest cost.

-Stair Railing Kits
+Railing Kits

 If you are interested in DIY stair railing, you might want to consider a stair railing kit.
 These are particularly good for homeowners who are interested in installing their own stair railings but aren’t interested in or don’t know how to build your own from scratch.
 Each kit comes with everything you need to install and instructions.
 We will take a look at some simple instructions to install stair railing below.

-Stair Railing Installation
+Railing Installation

 When you want to install stair railing, the first thing you will need is measuring tape.
 This is, of course, because you want the stair railing to run the length of the stairs.
 The best way to do this is to hook the tape measure at the bottom of the stairs and measure the distance following up the steps.
-Since railing doesn’t usually stop and begin exactly at the end of the stairs.
-It is best to add 6 inches to your measurement so you have a 3-inch buffer at each end of your stairs.

 You will also need a stud finder.
 This is because to hold your railing up, you will need to install handrail brackets.
 These handrail brackets should be, at most, 48 inches apart but you can usually find a specific recommendation on the hardware you are using.
 Make sure to mark where you find these studs.

 Next, you will want to find the bracket height.
 To do this, you will want to lean the railing upside down up the stair.
 This way, you can line the railing up with the stud marks.
 Then, you can use a carpenter’s square to make sure you line up the screw holes on the bottom of the railing correctly.
-Be sure to measure the length the bracket and mark that many inches below the handrail height so once you screw it in, you’ll have the height you desire.
-If you use single-hole brackets, you will have an easier time installing them.

 When you are ready to put the railing on the wall, it’s important to make sure that everything lines up correctly.
 A good way to do this is to take each area you marked earlier and highlight it by using plenty of tape.
 This gives you a clear indicator to ensure that your measurements match up the way you need them to.

-From here, you can simply start to drill the railing into the wall.
+From here, you can start to drill the railing into the wall.
 Of course, this is only a basic guideline.
 If you are looking to install a customized railing, for instance, the process might differ.
 Your best bet is to double check with any manufacturer’s notes that might come with your stair railing before you get started.

 How Many Stairs Before a Handrail Is Required?

 As a general rule of thumb hand rails should be between 34” and 38” inches.
-To get this measurement you can measure from the edge of the stair straight up to the rail.
+To get this measurement, you can measure from the edge of the stair straight up to the rail.
 Measuring further in toward the step may provide an improper result.

 The stair rail should also project no more than 4 ½ inches from the wall that it is mounted on.
 The minimum distance a rail should have for clearance between the rail and wall is 1 ½ inches to provide adequate room for holding the railing.